-The recovery period for our Washington DC brachioplasty ranges from one week for a limited brachioplasty to three weeks for a full brachioplasty.
+The recovery period for brachioplasty after weight loss ranges from one week for a limited brachioplasty to three weeks for a full brachioplasty.
 You will need to elevate your arms during the initial two weeks and should avoid driving.
 Although we recognize that each patient is different, most find they are able to resume their normal activities approximately three to four weeks following brachioplasty.
 Many patients are even able to resume their normal exercise routines four to six weeks following surgery.
 It is important that you remember to wear a compression garment when exercising for the first two months following your procedure.

 What Can I do to Minimize Scars?

 Scar massage can begin three to four weeks following brachioplasty.
 Your scars will initially appear red and raised but will flatten and fade as the months pass, finally appearing as a thin white or brown line.
 Your more defined upper arms are slowly revealed as you heal from surgery.

 Are there Risks or Complications Associated with Post Weight Loss Brachioplasty?

 Risks and complications are rare, and include but are not limited to:

 - Skin loss

 - Fluid collection under the skin (seroma) requiring drainage

 - Prolonged or permanent numbness and/or swelling

 - Scar migration